 Head of fertility services and director of assisted conception unit

 He is a member of the Human Fertilisation and Embryology Authority (HFEA) board and is chair of the Scientific and Clinical Advances Advisory Committee at HFEA.
 He is a member of the board of directors of the International Society for IVF and is also the deputy director of a subspecialty training programme in reproductive medicine and surgery.

-He is an expert advisor to the National Institute for Health Care & Clinical Excellence (NICE), and the principal investigator of several NIHR-funded research grants, as well as several randomised controlled trials.
+He is an expert advisor to the National Institute for Health Care and Clinical Excellence (NICE), and the principal investigator of several NIHR-funded research grants, as well as several randomised controlled trials.
 He has been an invited speaker on fertility and assisted reproduction at numerous national and international conferences.

-Secretary tel: 020 7188 2300
+Phone: 020 7188 2300

-- assisted conception
+- Assisted conception

-- pre-implantation genetic diagnosis (PGD)
+- Pre-implantation genetic diagnosis (PGD)

-- fertility service development and service review
+- Fertility service development and service review

-- uterine fibroids and their conservative management.
+- Uterine fibroids and their conservative management

-Last updated: June 2021
+Last updated: January 2023